Ibandronate Sodium InjectionPronunciation

 Keep Ibandronate Sodium Injection and all medicines out of the reach of children.

-General information about the safe and effective use of Ibandronate Sodium Injection.
+General information about the safe and effective use of IBANDRONATE.

 Medicines are sometimes prescribed for purposes other than those listed in a Medication Guide.
-Do not use Ibandronate Sodium Injection for a condition for which it was not prescribed.
-Do not give Ibandronate Sodium Injection to other people, even if they have the same symptoms you have.
+Do not use IBANDRONATE for a condition for which it was not prescribed.
+Do not give IBANDRONATE to other people, even if they have the same symptoms you have.
 It may harm them.

-This Medication Guide summarizes the most important information about Ibandronate Sodium Injection.
+This Medication Guide summarizes the most important information about IBANDRONATE.
 If you would like more information, talk with your doctor.
-You can ask your doctor or pharmacist for information about Ibandronate Sodium Injection that is written for health professionals.
+You can ask your doctor or pharmacist for information about IBANDRONATE that is written for health professionals.

 This Medication Guide has been approved by the U.S. Food and Drug Administration.